 Suitable from 12-18 months, you can use this indoors or outdoors for ultimate toddler fun.
 It has a soft grippy handle, and non-slip feet, plus a padded safety mat too – and it’s good and low to the ground for those first bounces.
 Reviewers say don't try to build this one on your own!

-Designed with toddlers in mind, we love the snazzy colours that make the padding stand out and think this would be a great first trampoline for helping develop their balance and co-ordination.
+Designed with toddlers in mind, we know they'll absolutely love the Peppa Pig design and colours that make the padding stand out - a great first trampoline for helping develop their balance and co-ordination.
+There's also a Paw Patrol design available too.

 - Suitable from 12 months